cqerl/cqerl/README.md

 * Automatic compression (using lz4 or snappy if available)
 * SSL support
 * Pluggable authentication (as long as it's [SASL][2]-based)
+* Token Aware Policy support

 CQErl was designed to be as simple as possible on your side.
-You just provide the configuration you want as environment variables, and ask to get a client everytime you need to perform a transient piece of work (e.g. handle a web request).
-You do not need to (and in fact *should not*) keep a client in state for a long time.
-Under the hood, CQErl maintains a pool of persistent connections with Cassandra and this pattern is the best way to ensure proper load balancing of requests across the pool.
+You just provide the configuration you want as environment variables.
+Under the hood, CQErl maintains a pool of persistent connections with Cassandra and select the client to use based on a hash of the requsting PID.
+This ensures relatively even distribution of work amongst clients when there is a lot of concurrent activity (where distribution is most important).

 ### Usage